grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi listened closely.
 "OK, the contact is running on electric motor now.
 And I can tell by the pitch that it's definitely a small craft moving quickly...
 Towards us."
 Hemi listened for a moment longer.
 "It is definitely the _Gnat_, I recognize it now."

-"Thank fuckin' hell."
-Said Percy.
+"Thank fuckin' hell," said Percy.
 "That was ridiculous Hemi.
 We've got to work out a better fucking way of communicating with the _Gnat_ if we're going to keep working with that guy.
 We can't be pinging every tanker that goes over us hoping it's actually a tiny friendly submarine."

-"I'll talk to Shakes about it when we get him on board."
-Said Hemi.
+"I'll talk to Shakes about it when we get him on board," said Hemi.

 [//]: # (### Rendezvous with the Gnat)